-Objective:

-To ensure that:

-ty to a waterway, the coast, identified climate as will not have an unnecessary or unacceptable

-(b) future development likely to be facilitated by subdivision is unlikely to lead to an unnecessary or unacceptable impact on natural values.
+Obj ective: To ensure that: (a) works associated with subdivision in proximity to a waterway, the coast, identified climate change refugia and potable water supply areas will not have an unnecessary or unacceptable impact on natural values; (b) future development likely to be facilitated by subdivision is unlikely to lead to an unnecessary or unacceptable impact on natural values.

-Acceptable Solutions Performance Criteria

-A1 P1

-Subdivision of a lot, all or part of which is within a Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area must comply with one or more of the following: (a) be for the purpose of separation of existing dwellings; (b) be for the creation of a lot for public open space, public reserve or utility; (c) no works, other than boundary fencing works, are within a Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area; (d) the building area, bushfire hazard management area, services and vehicular access driveway are outside the Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area.
-Subdivision of a lot, all or part of which is within a Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area, must satisfy all of the following: (a) minimise impact on natural values; (b) provide for any building area and any associated bushfire hazard management area to be either: (i) outside the Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area; or (ii) able to accommodate development capable of satisfying this code. (c) if within a Potable Water Supply Area, be in accordance with the requirements of the water and sewer authority.

-A2 P2 Subdivision is not prohibited by the relevant zone standards.
-No performance criteria.
+Acceptable Solutions Performance Criteria A1 Subdivision of a lot, all or part of which is wit a Waterway and Coastal Protection Area, Fut Coastal Refugia Area or Potable Water Suppl Area must comply with one or more of the following: (a) be for the purpose of separation of exist dwellings; (b) be for the creation of a lot for public ope space, public reserve or utility; (c) no works, other than boundary fencing works, are within a Waterway and Coast Protection Area, Future Coastal Refugia Area or Potable Water Supply Area; (d) the building area, bushfire hazard management area, services and vehicula access driveway are outside the Waterw and Coastal Protection Area, Future Coastal Refugia P1hin ure ySubdivision of a lot, all or part of which is within a Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area, must satisfy all of the following: (a) minimise impact on natural values; (b) provide for any building area and any associated bushfire hazard management area to be either: (i) outside the Waterway and Coastal Protection Area, Future Coastal Refugia Area or Potable Water Supply Area; or (ii) able to accommodate development capable of satisfying this code.or(c) if within a Potable Water Supply Area, be in accordance with the requirements of the water and couver authority Refugia Area or Potable Water Supply A A2 Subdivision is not prohibited by the relevant zone standards.